HarshS1611/inco-lite-template/README.md

   Richest computation can only happen once.
 Re-submissions or recomputations are blocked.

 - 🧠 **Decryption Request & Reveal**
-  Contract owner can request off-chain decryption using Inco, and submit the result using `decryptionCallback`.
+  Contract owner can request off-chain decryption using Inco Re-drcyptiono, and submit the result using `decryptionCallback`.

 - 🔎 **Public Read Access**
   Anyone can query: